 It’s no more spectacular than any other part of Glen Etive to be honest but it’s very, very atmospheric and certainly makes a good photo opportunity.

-I suggest you take care as the moorland is very boggy around that bit which makes parking off the road a little tricky, and of course you shouldn’t stop at the passing spaces as you’ll potentially block the road for other users.
+I suggest you take care as the moorland is very boggy around that area which makes parking off the road a little tricky and of course you shouldn’t stop at the passing spaces as you’ll potentially block the road for other users.
 But even so, a James Bond-style selfie is a bit of a must if you’re driving down this road.

 Continuing further takes you past the Dalness Estate and into thick forest, at which point the road also gets a little narrower.
 Dalness was formerly owned by the family of James Bond author Ian Fleming and you can stay overnight in the lodge if you like – but be mindful that it’s ferociously expensive.

 Apparently it’s very well furnished and hire of the lodge even includes the services of a house manager and a chef, but unfortunately it’s £3,600 (ouch!) for a 3-night stay (as of 2020) which is out of reach of most people, so I guess only the wealthy need apply.
 Still, I bet it’s an out-of-this-world experience that would be utterly unforgettable.
 You can check out the Dalness Estate website for further details if you’re interested.

 The landscape continues onwards unchanged for the remaining few miles to the tip of Loch Etive with the River Etive gently winding its way south-west and the occasional lochan (a small loch) breaking cover amongst the impenetrable gloom of Scottish pines.